cronicle-edge/cronicle-edge/Readme.md

 You can import some demo jobs from **sample_conf/backup** file.
 This can be done via UI (see below).
 Check [Docker](https://github.com/cronicle-edge/cronicle-edge/tree/main/Docker) section for Dockerfile and other examples for real life use.

+# What's new

-# New Features
+# Plugins

- ### Shell Plugin Improvement:
+ - ### Shell Plugin Improvements:

-- Syntax highlighting with editor themes and full-screen mode (F11)
+1) Syntax highlighting with editor themes and full-screen mode (F11)
-- Fixed ANSI colors in live-log and console output
+2) Fixed ANSI colors in live-log and console output
-- Parameters - you can define custom parameters in configuration under *params* property and inject them in your shell scripts.
+3) Parameters - you can define custom parameters in configuration under *params* property and inject them in your shell scripts.
 E.g. if you have `params.sql.query1` config you can refer to it in the script as [/sql/query1]
-- Arguments - similar to parameter, but those are defined in event properties and injected as env variables (e.g. $ARG1).
+4) Arguments - similar to parameter, but those are defined in event properties and injected as env variables (e.g. $ARG1).
 Those also could be changed by non-editor users.
 Arguments could also be used with other plugins (HTTP and Workflow, see below)

+- ### Workflow Plugin
+Use this plugin to run multiple jobs in parallel, or invoke same event multiple times with different parameters.
+You can run group of jobs based on category or event title prefix.
+To run same event multiple times you can specify comma separated argument list (argument value will be available as `JOB_ARG` env variable).

+- ### SSH Plugin
+Run your code snippets on remote machines over SSH.
+No cronicle agent or openssh installation needed!
+Can even run on Windows hosts (if openssh is configured).
+Use with WF plugin to run on multiple hosts.

+- ### Docker Plugin
+Run your code snippet in docker.
+Cronicle will set up container with your script and optionally some other files.
+Can use local or remote (over ssh) docker engine.

+- ### Kubernetes Plugin
+Run your code snippet in Kubernetes.
+Cronicle will set up pod or kubernetes job using your script.
+Will use local kubeconfig by default, but can specify custom configuration via secrets.

+- ### Terminal Plugin
+Run your script in actual terminal emulator (using node-pty) in order to capture colorful outputs and simple animations of your cli tools.

+# New Storage Engines
-### S3 Storage in the box
+- ### S3 Storage in the box
   Refer to [1.5.14 release notes](https://github.com/cronicle-edge/cronicle-edge/releases/tag/v1.5.14) for more details.

+- ### SQL Engines
+  Supports SQLite (local), Postgre, Mysql, Oracle, MSSQL.
+Can be added during bundling (e.g. ./bundle --sqlite --mysql --oracle).
+If using SQLite, can specify local db (file) in manager entrypoint and storage-cli (e.g. ./dist/bin/managet --sqlite /path/to/sql.db)

+- ### KV Engines
+  Supports LevelDB and LMDB  (./bundle --level --lmdb).
+Along with SQLite this could be a good alternative for default FS Engine, since it's using 1 or several files.

+# New Features
 ### SSO login via oauth2
 Can verify user via common oauth providers (github, google, authentik, microsof, keyclock, etc) Refer to [1.11.1 release notes](https://github.com/cronicle-edge/cronicle-edge/releases/tag/v1.11.1) for more details.